rob-myers/rob-myers.github.io/docs/plan.md

 ### TODO

-- Redo file descriptors and devices and FIFOs
+- Redo file descriptors
   > Numeric `fd` rather than 'stdOut' and 'stdIn'.
-  > A process should terminate when it tries to read/write to closed fd
+  > A process should terminate when it tries to read/write to closed fd.
-  > Fifos are now a mess..
+  > Use OpenFileDescription to avoid creating proxy on `resolve`.

 - Remove `cat`: use `get` and `set` instead
   > Could add `cat` back in as a function